Vinnovera/estrad/README.md

 	{=part.example}
 	{=part.footer}

-Only the `example` module is set.
-To add a common header and footer add the files `/modules/header/header.html` and `/modules/footer/footer.html`.
+The example only includes the `example` module.
+To create the `header` and `footer`modules, add the files `/modules/header/header.html` and `/modules/footer/footer.html`.

 The structure of a module looks like this: